ClaudiaFue/Work-Stuff/README.md

 # Work-Stuff
 ## This is to tell about any experience in work that I have.
-> I never really worked on a real jobe before.
+> I never really worked on a _real job_ before.
 > I am mainly focusing on studying in college for now before actually thinking about going to work.

 ### Education
 > While I am studying in College.
-I actually graduated from High School and I am the 1st generation in my family to enter a college.
+I actually graduated from High School and I am the **1st generation** in my family to enter a college.

 ## My Past
 > But growing up I did do things that seem like manual jobs like: